What God Cannot Do…

-The large auditorium was rent with a thunderous shout of hallelujah and it felt like a retelling of Jericho.
+The large auditorium was rent with a thunderous shout of hallelujah, and it felt like a retelling of the fall of Jericho’s walls.
 As I raised the first song that got everyone putting on their dancing shoes and worshipping God in the beauty of His holiness, my throat clogged for a minute.
 I took a minute to clear it as I held the mic away from my mouth.
 I couldn’t help but remember the last thanksgiving service we held.

 One month ago

 My phone vibrated annoyingly beside me as I laid on my bed staring bleakly at the ceiling.
 I had barely slept all night, so the pesky alarm clock was useless anyway.
 It was 6.am, which on a normal Sunday would be time to jump off the bed and get ready for church, more so that I can meet the final choir rehearsals before Sunday school starts.
 But today, I was jumping off to nowhere.